suhithr/Quiz-Engine/readme.md

 **Scoring**

-Scores depend on the difficulty of the question set during question submission
+Scores depend on the difficulty of the question, which is set during question submission

 * Easy +1/-1
 * Moderate +2/-1